n1kdo/n1mm_view/INSTALL_RASPI.md

 ## Optional: How to install the autostart scripts

 You can install systemd configuration files on your system to make the collector and dashboard processes start automatically at boot time.
+Note this assumes the rpi_install script copied init/*.service to /lib/systemd/system/.

 1. `sudo systemctl enable n1mm_view_collector`
 1. `sudo systemctl enable n1mm_view_dashboard`

+### If running the headless script to generate images, install this service.
+3. `sudo systemctl enable n1mm_view_headless`

-Upon reboot, the collector and dashboard should start automatically.
+Upon reboot, the collector and dashboard [and optionally headless] should start automatically.
 Consider this experimental at this time.
 It might work.
 It works for me.

 ## Challenges, "Gotchas", and Caveat Emptor